-- Quick Start - Test Drive MapR on a Virtual Machine - Try out a single-node cluster that's ready to roll, right out of the box!
+- MapR Sandbox for Hadoop - Try out a single-node cluster that's ready to roll, right out of the box!

-- Installation Guide - Learn how to set up a production cluster, large or small
+- Advanced Installation Topics - Learn how to set up a production cluster, large or small

 - Development Guide - Read more about what you can do with a MapR cluster

-- Administration Guide - Learn how to configure and tune a MapR cluster for performance
+- Administrator Guide - Learn how to configure and tune a MapR cluster for performance